-They’re changing the way people pay for and use their cell phone service.
+They’re changing the way people pay for and use cell phone service.

 Why are they making such big waves?

-Republic Wireless is stealing customers from the big four carriers left and right because they can save people a massive amount of money on their cell phone service every month and you don’t have to sign a contract.
+They’re stealing customers from the big three carriers left and right because they can save people a massive amount of money every month.

 I don’t know about you, but I don’t think anyone loves paying crazy high cell phone bills.